PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

   })
 ```

-Under the hood the `concordant` module is performing the `SRV` and `A` record lookups against the internal Fuge DNS server. `concordant` performs it's service discovery based on how it's environment is configured.
+Concordant performs service discovery based on how it's environment is configured.
 If a DNS_HOST environment variable is present `concordant` will query this server directly.
-In a production environment  `concordant` will use the system configured DNS infrastructure as opposed to a direct lookup.
-This of course means that the application code does not need to take this into account, the environment differences between development and production are encapsulated within the `concordant` module for us.
+In a production environment, if this variable if not present, Concordant will use the system configured DNS infrastructure as opposed to a direct lookup.
+This of course means that the application code does not need to take this into account, the environment differences between development and production are encapsulated within the Concordant module for us.

-The hostname that we are passing to the `concordant` module looks a little long.
+The hostname that we are passing to the Concordant module looks a little long.
 This is the standard format for Kubernetes DNS based lookups and it follows a well defined schema:

 ```
 _<port name>._<protocol>.<service name>.<namespace>.svc.cluster.local